Articles

 SweetProcess is a process documentation and SOP management platform designed to help businesses centralize their procedures, processes, and policies in a single, easy-to-use knowledge base.
 The platform is known for its simplicity and uncluttered interface, making it suitable for teams moving away from scattered documents and seeking operational consistency.

-The platform provides step-by-step procedure creation with a visual editor, allowing users to build, link, and assign procedures for training and onboarding.
+The platform provides step-by-step procedure creation with a visual editor, allowing users to build, link, and assign procedures for training and new hire training.
 SweetProcess offers a clear separation of processes, procedures, and policies, supporting structured documentation and easy navigation for employees.

 Key features include process mapping, a central knowledge base/wiki, and version control for tracking changes and rolling back to previous versions.
 The platform supports public and private sharing of procedures, as well as basic integrations with tools like Zapier for automation.

-SweetProcess is best suited for small to mid-sized businesses and franchises that need to eliminate tribal knowledge and standardize operations across multiple locations.
-While it provides strong process management capability, it does not include advanced LMS features such as gamification, deep testing, or compliance tracking.
+SweetProcess is best suited for small to mid-sized businesses and franchises that need to eliminate informal know-how and standardize operations across multiple locations.
+While it provides strong process management capabilities, it does not include advanced LMS features such as gamification, deep testing, or compliance tracking.

 Pricing